 2. Know your success criteria

 Another important part is to be able to measure the success or effectiveness of your CoP.
-One may argue that CoPs are meant to be informal, ever evolving and all but it is hard, rather pointless in my opinion to run CoP without any measures for success.
-Wenger-Trayner in their book on CoP mention that, "It may be difficult to attribute with 100% certainty the activities of a community of practice to a particular outcome.
-You can, however, build a good case using quantitative and qualitative data to measure different types of value created by the community and trace how members are changing their practice and improving performance as a result."
+One may argue that CoPs are meant to be informal, ever-evolving, and all but it is hard, rather pointless in my opinion to run CoP without any measures for success.
+Wenger-Trayner in their book on CoP mention that, “It may be difficult to attribute with certainty the activities of a community of practice to a particular outcome.
+You can, however, build a good case using quantitative and qualitative data to measure different types of value created by the community and trace how members are changing their practice and improving performance as a result.”
 And I totally agree with it.

 3. Be the change you want to see

-For running a successful and healthy CoP it is important that one connects with people very well, understands their preferences, listens and values their opinions and rejections alike.
-The better connected with people you are the more likely you are able to affect their participation in CoP in positive way.
-Mapping knowledge and identifying gaps is one key problem CoPs can solve and a 'people person' is likely to be well equipped to make it happen for they will know "who knows what" or "who can solve xyz problem" or "who can be the right person to make something happen".
-The best thing you can do as a lead is to give right opportunity to right person and not getting tempted to give it to someone just because you like them more.
-Be transparent and care for everybody's contribution, your people with love you.
+For running a successful and healthy CoP it is important that one connects with people very well, understands their preferences, listens, and values their opinions and rejections alike.
+The better connected with people you are the more likely you are able to affect their participation in CoP in a positive way.
+Mapping knowledge and identifying gaps is one key problem CoPs can solve and a ‘people person’ is likely to be well equipped to make it happen for they will know “who knows what” or “who can solve xyz problem” or “who can be the right person to make something happen”.
+The best thing you can do as a lead is to give the right opportunity to the right person and not get tempted to give it to someone just because you like them more.
+Be transparent and care for everybody’s contribution, your people with love you.

 5. Care to connect with the Community outside

-The global testing community is the best community of practitioners I have ever seen and you will never run out of help should you ever need it, that is assured.
+The global testing community is the best community of practitioners I have ever seen and you will never run out of help should you need it, that is assured.

 It’s hard to motivate people but not entirely impossible.
 What matters is your ability as a lead to understand what an individual takes motivation from.